-The Miami boutique is a leader in Latin America-related work
+The Miami boutique is bringing in work relating to the Petrobras scandal

-The arbitration practice is led by Cuban-born José I Astigarraga, an advocate with almost 35 years’ experience and an active figure in the international arbitration community.
-Astigarraga has served as vice president of the London Court of International Arbitration and vice chair of the International Bar Association’s international arbitration committee.
-He is also member of the ICC commission on arbitration and ADR and co-chair of the arbitration committee of the American Bar Association’s international law section.
+The arbitration practice is led by Cuban-born José I Astigarraga, an active figure in the international arbitration community.
+Astigarraga has served as vice president of the LCIA and vice chair of the International Bar Association’s international arbitration committee.
+He is also member of the ICC commission on arbitration and ADR.

-Astigarraga also works closely with the Institute for Transnational Arbitration’s “Americas initiative”, which aims to promote arbitration in the region, and is a founder director of the Latin American Arbitration Association.
-Further, he is part of a US Commerce Department project to help harmonise commercial laws within Central America.
+Astigarraga was recently appointed vice chair of the Institute for Transnational Arbitration and has worked closely with that body’s “Americas initiative”, which aims to promote arbitration in the region.
+He is a founder director of the Latin American Arbitration Association.

 The practice’s focus is on commercial arbitration, often under ICC or ICDR rules, and it is often brought in to assist on arbitration-related litigation, particularly US discovery proceedings.